 You can enter your details in the National Board of Health and Welfare’s calculation tool to see whether your finances are over or under the level for social assistance.
 However, the result is not a guarantee for whether you can or cannot be awarded social assistance.

-How do you submit a complaint about a decision on social assistance?
+How can I register a complaint about a decision on social assistance in Sweden?

 If your application is rejected completely or partly, you will receive a written decision, with an explanation as to why you cannot receive social assistance.
-If you are not satisfied with the decision, you can register a complaint with the administrative court.
+If you are not satisfied with the decision, you can register a complaint with the administrative court in Sweden.

-If you are not satisfied with the way the case official has processed your case, you can contact the head of the department at the social services.
-If you want to complain about the social services, you can contact the Health and Social Care Inspectorate (Inspektionen för vård och omsorg, IVO).
+If you are not satisfied with the way the case official has processed your case, you can contact the head of the department at the social services in your municipality.
+If you want to complain about the social services, you can contact the Health and Social Care Inspectorate (Inspektionen för vård och omsorg, IVO) in Sweden.

 If you have any questions, contact your municipality.